 - Or if you like salmon, try on the side of this frozen salmon in the air fryer.

-While you can use frozen asparagus, you run the risk of mushy asparagus.
-If you'd like to use frozen asparagus, thaw first, pat dry and then sautee for 3-5 minutes to remove excess moisture.
+Fresh is recommended.
+With frozen, you run the risk of mushy asparagus.
+But if you'd like to use frozen asparagus, thaw first, pat dry, and then saute for 3-5 minutes to remove excess moisture.
 Allow to cool before adding to the salad.

 Absolutely!
 Quinoa salad is great for making ahead and food prepping.
 Prepare salad as is and store in an airtight container in the fridge until ready to eat.
 In fact, it's actually better after it has time to sit.